ssp21/ssp21-spec/ssp21.md

 ### Procedure

 The following steps are performed during a successful handshake.
-The various errors that can occur and early handshake terminations are described in the [state transition diagrams](State Transition Diagrams).
+The various errors that can occur and early handshake terminations are described in the state transition diagrams.

+Notation:

+* Both parties maintain a hash of the entire handshake denoted by the variable *h*.
+* The HASH() and HMAC() functions always refer to the hash function requested by the master.

 DH keys in this section use the following abbrevations: